halyna-k/CYF-Workshops/asking-questions/readme.md

 Today we're going to start learning a formal language of developer questions.
 We will begin with this basic format:

 1. What I _did_
+  Partner cloned my fork and pull info from branch
 1. What I _expected_
 1. What actually _happened_